How to Download Missing DLL Files

 These also might be interesting for you

-Full Fix: MSVCP140.dll Was Not Found Error on Windows PC
+Easily Resolve Comdlg32.dll Not Found on Windows 11/10 PC